Tllliniko/IATPYIB/lab1/README.md

     | Welcome to swirl!
 Please sign in.
 If you've been here before, use the same name as you
     | did then.
 If you are new, call yourself something unique.

     What shall I call you?
-Sofia
+Nikita

     | Would you like to continue with one of these lessons?